pololu/a-star/libraries/AStar32U4Prime/README.md

 # AStar32U4Prime library

-Version: 1.0.0<br/>
+Version: 1.1.0<br/>
-Release date: 2014 Dec 11<br/>
+Release date: 2014 Dec 31<br/>
 [www.pololu.com](http://www.pololu.com/)

 ## Summary

-This is a C++ library for the Arduino IDE that helps access the on-board hardware of the A-Star 32U4 Prime, which is a programmable controller from Pololu based on the ATmega32U4.
+This is a C++ library for the Arduino IDE that helps access the on-board hardware of the [A-Star 32U4 Prime](http://www.pololu.com/category/165/a-star-32u4-prime), which is a family of programmable controllers from Pololu based on the ATmega32U4.
 You can program the A-Star 32U4 Prime directly from the Arduino IDE without using this library, but this library makes it easy to:

 * display information on the LCD
 * play sounds and music on the buzzer